shilpa-pv/Melanoma_Detection_Assignment/README.md

 ## Conclusions
-- Model1 was trained on 20 epochs with batch_size as 32 and we saw the training accuracy is and validation accuracy is  .
-There is a clear overfitting observed.
+- Model1 was trained on 20 epochs with batch_size as 32.
+This model is overfitting with training accuracy as 0.81 and validation accuracy as 0.43.While the training loss is clearly decreasing, but the validation loss is fluctuating a lot.
-- Model2 was trained on 20 epochs with batch_size as 32 and an additionally used data Augumentation then the training accuracy is and validation accuracy is .
-There observed is underfitting.
+- Model2 was trained on 20 epochs with batch_size as 32 and an additionally used data Augumentation.
+This model is underfitting with training accuracy as 0.53 and validation accuracy as 0.29.
+While the training loss is clearly decreasing, but the validation loss is fluctuating a lot.
-- Model3 was trained on 30 epochs with batch_size as 32 and used Augmentor library then the training accuracy is and validation accuracy is .
+- Model3 was trained on 30 epochs with batch_size as 32 and used Augmentor library.
+After adding the additional images using Augmentor library, now we can get rid of underfitting/overfitting.
+The class rebalance helped in achieving this outcome.
+The training accuracy is 0.93 and validation accuracy is 0.86, with the consistent decrease in for both training and validation.

 ## Technologies Used
 - TensorFlow - version 2.18.0